 According to the Associated Press, Hospital ERs report a 161% spike in visits involving electric scooters.
 These injuries are becoming an epidemic.
-Most injuries are between ages 20-50 years old, and some injuries stem from getting injured when attempting to catch themselves during a fall.
+Most injuries are between the ages of 20-50 years old, and some injuries stem from getting injured when attempting to catch themselves during a fall.
 Yet, there are plenty of injuries from broken bones and teeth to punctured lungs and lacerations requiring plastic surgery.

-A group of San Diegans last month made a proposal to San Diego mayor Kevin Faulconer to address the safety issues over electric scooters.
-The group calls itself “Safe Walkways” and for further information from them you can email them at [email protected].
+A group of San Diegans last month made a proposal to San Diego Mayor Kevin Faulconer to address the safety issues over electric scooters.
+The group calls itself “Safe Walkways” and for further information from them you can email them at email@example.com.
 They claim rental scooters are making it unsafe to even walk around parts of town and much more needs to be done to hold companies and users accountable for their unsafe choices.

 Here is the Mayor’s response to the proposal:

 1. "The regulations the mayor will soon bring forward will include limiting the speed of the devices in high-pedestrian traffic areas;

 2. Limiting how and where devices can be staged and parked;

 3. Indemnification of the city and a requirement of liability;